 The heart of the city is very walkable and easy to get around, but there aren’t many hotels directly in the center.
 We recommend booking a hotel just across the bridge, which is just an easy 10-minute walk and offers a fantastic view of the city.

 (Feel free to use the links below to read more reviews or book your stay at these recommended hotels.
-They are affiliate links and help us keep the lights on around here.)
+They are affiliate links for which we receive a small commission.)

 - Sofitel Luxembourg Le Grand Ducal: A beautiful, stylish hotel on the outskirts of the old town, with an incredibly comfortable bed, and a really nice view from the lounge. ⇒ Read reviews | Check current prices

 - Le Royal Hotels & Resorts: An upscale hotel in the middle of the action.
 Great location, renovated rooms, good quality for price. ⇒ Read reviews | Check current prices